jaanvi-bajaj/jaanvi-bajaj/README.md

 <td width="50%" valign="top">

 #### ⚙️ &nbsp;EditSphere
-A browser-based photo editor that does the heavy work on your own machine — ONNX background removal in-browser, 50 steps of undo, an offline-first gallery that survives a refresh.
-Behind it: AWS provisioned as code, containerised, and tested, scanned and deployed on every push.
+A browser-based photo editor that does the heavy work on your own machine: ONNX background removal in-browser, 50 steps of undo, and an offline-first gallery that survives a refresh.
+Behind it sits AWS provisioned as code, containerised, then tested, scanned and deployed on every push.

 <sub>`React` `TypeScript` `Terraform` `Docker` `Kubernetes` `AWS` `GitHub Actions` `Grafana`</sub>